CyberDefender369/Bubble-Solution/README.md

 *	F-strings for clear and concise output formatting.
 *	Boolean expressions to filter and select specific data points.
 *	Conditional statements (if statements) to handle different scenarios.
-*	A function to implement the bubble sort algorithm.
+*	Functions to implement the bubble sort algorithm.

-By skillfully combining these elements, this program can analyze bubble solution data efficiently and provide valuable insights for our fictional company.
+By skillfully combining these elements, this program can analyze bubble solution data efficiently and provide valuable insights for the fictional company.

 ## Language and Utilities Used